dineshreddy/ddb-frontend/Readme.md

 Configuration parameter:
 * 'ddb.aas.url' defines the url to reach the aas service
+* 'ddb.aas.admin.userid' defines an id for a AAS user with administrator rights
+* 'ddb.aas.admin.password' defines the password of the AAS user with administrator rights

 More info's about this service can be found here: https://github.com/Deutsche-Digitale-Bibliothek/aas-AASWebServices